aasiffaizal/Library_management/README.md

 ## LAMP

-LAMP(Linux, Apache, MySQL, PHP) installation steps can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-16-04)
+LAMP(Linux, Apache, MySQL, PHP) installation steps can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-16-04).

 The database can be accessed using any app you are comfortable with.
 Since I used phpmyadmin.
 I am adding the installation method of it.

 ## PHPmyadmin

-The installations can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-phpmyadmin-on-ubuntu-16-04)
+The installations can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-phpmyadmin-on-ubuntu-16-04).

+Once phpmyadmin is installed, it should be added to the apache server.
+The commands to add it to the apache server is given below
+Open apache configuration
+`sudo nano /etc/apache2/apache2.conf`
+Once you opened it, add the following line at the end.
+`Include /etc/phpmyadmin/apache.conf`
+restart apache after that
+`service apache2 restart`

 ## CakePHP Framework